SatinderSidhu/aws-s3-object-versions-operations/README.md

-# AWS SDK for Python Sample Project
+# AWS SDK for Python S3 Project

-A simple Python application illustrating usage of the AWS SDK for Python (also referred to as `boto3`).
+Welcome.
+This code can help you find all the S3 object versions within a given bucket and check if versions are created within a week.

 ## Requirements